data-8/zero-to-data-8/content/v2/tech/jupyterhub/intro.md

 dependent on a single cloud vendor to run the course.
 It also allowed us to improve these tools, allowing other organizations to deploy JupyterHub for teaching Data 8 on whatever cloud resources they'd prefer.
-For example JupyterHub runs on both large, scalable cloud infrastructure like Kubernetes, but also on much smaller-scale infrastructure such as a single machine, which gives others more flexibility in how and where they want to run their Data 8 infrastructure.
+For example JupyterHub runs on both large, scalable cloud infrastructure like Kubernetes, but also on much smaller-scale infrastructure without Kubernetes, such as a single machine, which gives others more flexibility in how and where they want to run their Data 8 infrastructure.